tsombrero/jobwrangler/README.md

 1. Perform the actual work
 1. Success/Failure handling

-## Example: A Photo Sharing Service
+## Example: A Basic Job

-Let's say you're implementing a client for photo sharing service.
-It's a very simple service consisting of photos organized into albums.
-You'll have a UI, some local storage, a way of communicating with the remote service.
-JobWrangler can help with the business logic to tie it all together.

 Let's start with a basic job to upload a photo.
-Jobs are generics that take the result type.
-The result of this job will be a URI to the photo, so this will be a `Job<URI>`.
+Jobs are generics of their result type.
+The result of this job will be a URI to the uploaded photo, so this will be a `Job<URI>`.

 ### Upload Photo Job: